oracle-livelabs/oci/oci-multicloud-connectivity/access-oci-vm/access-vm.md

 In this lab, you will:

 * Prepare Cloud Shell
-* Launch a Virtual Machine within the VCN created in Lab 1
+* Launch a Virtual Machine
 * Connect to the Virtual Machine
 * Test Connectivity